Creating Jobs; Strengthening the Economy

 - Anticipate $4+ billion in total opportunities for production and sustainment

 The New Hub of the Italian Aerospace Industry

 Set on 101 acres in Italy’s Piedmont region, the Italian Final Assembly and Checkout (FACO) is the only one in Europe.
-Currently, Cameri is assembling Italian F-35s - the first of which rolled out of the factory in March 2015 - and is scheduled to assemble Dutch F-35s in the future.
+Currently, Cameri is assembling Italian F-35s - the first of which rolled out of the factory in March 2015 - and has already started assembling the first of 29 Dutch F-35s.
 The FACO is comprised of 22 buildings offering more than a million square feet of covered work space.
 The facility houses 11 assembly stations; five maintenance, repair, overhaul, and upgrade bays; and the F-35 wing production line.